TulioMolina/task-manager-app-api/README.md

 A REST API for a task manager app implemented in Node.js/Express.js.

 The API consists of two resources: users and tasks.
 Each user can perform CRUD operations on their profile and tasks.
-MongoDB is used as database.
-Endpoint testing is implemented with Jest.
+[MongoDB](https://www.mongodb.com/) is used as database.
+Endpoint testing is implemented with [Jest](https://jestjs.io/).
+The API and database were deployed to [Heroku](https://devcenter.heroku.com/) and [Atlas](https://www.mongodb.com/cloud/atlas), respectively.

 ## Technologies
 - [Express.js](https://expressjs.com/)